halveez/ec601_a1_proj12/README.md

 Focusing on methods for shadow detection in multi-spectral imaging, one can consider traditional image processing methods, or methods that incorporate machine learning models (PCA, SVM, among others):

 Ibrahim et al.(2021), describes the use of Copernicus Sentinel-2 satellites for multi-spectral imaging in the application of small-scale mine mapping, targeting soil and water composition for analysis[[5]](#5).
 Their method was tailored specifically for this context, and thus is not easily applied to other settings, however the general framework can still be valuable to study.
 A SVM was implemented to characterize clouds, cloud shadows, and clear pixels from the target images, following Scikit-learn, another paper for the implementation of machine learning in Python.
-The SVM is able to incorporate all of the spectral bands from the satellites easily as inputs, and their method then incporporates that data with geographic projection based on the known positions and imaging angles of the satellite in relation to the Earth.
-This is done to project the location of a cloud shadow from the presence of a detected cloud, and can be used to infer certain characteristics abou the ground being observed.
-Once initial estimates for clouds and shadows are made, they are refine through varoius parameterized filters, smoothing the output, and removing random pixels and holes in detected clouds.
+The SVM is able to incorporate all of the spectral bands from the satellites easily as inputs, and their method then incorporates that data with geographic projection based on the known positions and imaging angles of the satellite in relation to the Earth.
+This is done to project the location of a cloud shadow from the presence of a detected cloud, and can be used to infer certain characteristics about the ground being observed.
+Once initial estimates for clouds and shadows are made, they are refine through various parameterized filters, smoothing the output, and removing random pixels and holes in detected clouds.
 Other tools such as Sen2Cor are incorporated to attempt to account for other error sources, specific to the Sentinel-2 satellite data.

-Zi et al.(2018) proposed a combined method of a spectral thresholding function and a subseqent double-branch PCANet with SVM as well[[6]](#6).
+Zi et al.(2018) proposed a combined method of a spectral thresholding function and a subsequent double-branch PCANet with SVM as well[[6]](#6).
 The images are first segmented on a pixel basis into larger superpixel regions, clustered by SLIC (Simple Linear Iterative Clustering), which clusters pixels together dependent on their location and color in the image.
 Once the image has been segmented, the different clusters are segmented loosely based on overall brightness with an adjustable threshold, taking into account other known characteristics of clouds such as their absorption differences due to wavelength, brightness, and intensity.
 Their algorithm then utilizes a double-branched PCANet, a specific type of deep learning network often used for images, with inputs including the raw multi-spectral data, and the previously processed data using spectral thresholds and other methods.
 As described in their paper, PCANet is faster to implement than standard CNNs, and ultimately combined with their other techniques was more effective in the detection of clouds and cloud shadows in target images.
 The authors mention that future work needs to be carried out to adapt this algorithm for various types of clouds and other environmental features, such as the presence of ice or snow in the background image.

 ## Open Source Research